jkosem/keanu/README.md

 ## Credit

 The design makes heavy use of [IBM's Carbon Design System](https://carbondesignsystem.com), where credit is due.
 It's pretty damn solid.
 Give it a whirl.

+Also, this design work, and hopefully way more of my design work, is open source, so note the license.
+I've used innumberable bits and bobs of everything from code snippets to desktop software to plugins to vector graphics all free of charge and with largely no strings attached.
+So have you.
+So let's design in the open.